 We are all familiar with the concept of chemotherapy for cancer.
 But how could acne ever get so bad that anyone would be willing to undergo chemotherapy to control it?

 There is one kind of acne for which chemotherapy is rapidly becoming the medically prescribed treatment of choice.
-That awful acne is a condition known as acne inversa, which is also referred to as smoker’s acne, hidradenitis supurativa, Verneuil’s disease, and pyoderma fistulanas significa.
-If you have it, however, you probably just call it awful.
+That awful acne is a condition known as acne inversa, which is also referred to as smoker’s acne, hidradenitis suppurativa, Verneuil’s disease, and pyoderma fistulanas significa.
+If you have it, however, you probably just call it awful1.

 This condition is literally like having sinus infections spreading through your skin.
 The pore’s walls collapse to form a pouch that spreads out horizontally in all directions, and the pouch fills with inflammatory compounds and fluid.

 Other forms of acne usually involve the overgrowth of “acne bacteria,” Propionibacterium acnes.
 But this form of acne can involve E. coli, the bacterium that is usually found in feces, strep bacteria, and staph bacteria.
 It’s not the bacteria, however, that cause the damage.
 In acne inversa, damage to the skin is caused by the immune system itself3, which keeps this sinus in the skin constantly inflamed.

 What are some of the symptoms of acne inversa?
 There is always pain.
 This pain is described as burning, throbbing, stabbing, gnawing, or aching.
 The skin may form stigmata, spontaneous wounds more commonly associated with crucifixion.
 And in the worst cases, the condition may migrate upwards from the buttocks and groin to the torso and neck.
 The sinuses may spread from the skin to the rectum, in effect forming a second (or third or fourth) anal aperture, and as the condition goes into the digestive tract, there can be malnutrition and anemia.